anthropic claude sonnet

 Do these three things before touching a single agent:

 1. Pin your current success-rate baseline.
-Open your Paperclip monitoring dashboard (or your own logs) and note down for each agent:
+Open your Paperclip monitoring dashboard and note, per agent: success rate over the last 7 days, median tokens per successful run, median latency, error-to-success ratio.

-2. Identify at least one low-risk agent to migrate first.
-You want an agent that runs frequently enough to produce a signal in 24-48 hours, but is not mission-critical.
-Good candidates:
+2. Identify one low-risk agent to migrate first.
+Something that runs frequently enough to produce a signal in 24-48 hours but isn’t mission-critical — internal tooling, support-triage with human review, research agents with reviewed output.

 Step 1 — Update the model ID